 There is only one rule you should follow here: be sincere.
 People feel dishonesty, insincerity, and false tone.
 So, don’t even try.

-Think what the other party feels right now because they are just human as much as you are.
+Think about what the other party feels right now because they are just human as much as you are.
 They may be hungry, thirsty, angry or depressed, may have a headache, indigestion or family problems.

 We’re all human, so develop your interpersonal skills to succeed.
 It’s more important to socialize with people than to know exactly how to market a book.